 "Release the what-ifs and all of your goals and fears for the future, replacing them with the power of this instant; be here, be now."

 "Embrace oneness by seeing yourself in everyone you encounter.
 Stop yourself from judgments and walk an imaginary mile in other's shoes.
 Do so with all forms of life, even the plant world.
 See yourself in everyone and all creations, we are the world."

 "Everyone is God speaking . . . why not be polite and listen to him." (the poet Hafiz)

-Teal Scott is a spiritual catalyst and author of The Sculptor in the Sky She writes and teaches about spirituality, the meaning of life, and the road to health and happiness.
+Teal Swan is a spiritual catalyst and author of The Sculptor in the Sky, The Anatomy of Loneliness, and more.
+She writes and teaches about spirituality, the meaning of life, and the road to health and happiness.
 In the first years of her life it became apparent that she was gifted with extrasensory abilities.
-I first was introduced to her by a fellow Hubpages writer and have been impressed by her knowledge and presence.
+I first was introduced to her by a fellow Hubpages.com writer and have been quite amazed by her, intelligence, knowledge and presence.

 "The exploration of our eternal nature reveals that at our most fundamental level, we are all energy.
 This energy expresses itself in many different ways, but it always has been, always is, and always will be, the same energy.
 This means that the most fundamental truth in this universe is the truth of "oneness".